Understanding Autism Organizations and Their Impact

-True advocacy groups work within a social model of disability, which recognizes that the challenges autistic individuals face are largely societal rather than inherent flaws in autism itself.
-In contrast, organizations that lack autistic leadership often reinforce outdated or harmful narratives about autism.
+True advocacy groups work within a social model of disability.
+This model recognizes that the challenges autistic individuals face are largely societal rather than inherent flaws.
+In contrast, organizations lacking autistic leadership often reinforce outdated or harmful narratives.

-Some autism organizations follow a medical model of disability, viewing autism as a condition to be treated, cured, or eradicated rather than supported.
-These groups frequently use language that portrays autism as a tragedy, reinforcing stigma and misconceptions.
+Some autism organizations follow a medical model of disability.
+They view autism as a condition to treat, cure, or eradicate rather than support.
+These groups frequently use language that portrays autism as a tragedy.

-• Use of Cure Narratives: Organizations that prioritize research into eliminating or preventing autism instead of supporting autistic individuals.
+- Cure narratives: They prioritize research into eliminating or preventing autism instead of supporting autistic individuals

-• Stigmatizing Language: Descriptions of autism as a “burden” or “crisis” rather than a natural variation in human neurology.
+- Stigmatizing language: They describe autism as a “burden” or “crisis” rather than a natural neurological variation

-• Funding Priorities: Organizations that allocate disproportionate funds to research rather than practical support services for autistic people.
+- Misaligned funding: They allocate disproportionate funds to research rather than practical support services

 Positive Autism Advocacy Organizations